-Religious education is self-contradictory concept.
+Religious education is a self-contradictory concept.
 Multiculturalism is too.
 Perhaps, then, we shouldn’t be too surprised when one of Britain’s state schools, where the aforementioned contradictions in terms are the height of fashion, sends out a letter like this little gem; read it and weep:

 [I doff my cap to the Libertarian Alliance]